-- submit 3 annotated examples that demonstrate exceptional teaching and practice
+- submit two annotated examples that demonstrate exceptional teaching and practice.

-Applicants who are shortlisted will be invited to participate in a 20-minute online interview.
+Applicants who are shortlisted will be invited to participate in a 10-minute online interview.

 Make sure you consider the selection criteria when developing your application and preparing for your interview.
-Both will be assessed based on 4 key selection criteria:
+Both will be assessed based on three key selection criteria:

-- demonstrates an understanding of the importance of student wellbeing and how to promote it.
+- demonstrates an understanding of the importance of student wellbeing and the connection of wellbeing to quality learning